-An uncirculated example with have full luster across all surfaces .
+An uncirculated example will have full luster across all surfaces .
 The amount of contact across the surfaces will determine the grade in the mint state ranges.
 The obverse high points are the head, and gown across the center.
 Imagine a line running from 12:00 to 6:00 and examine the coin from literally head to toe.
 These are the highest points and the main focal region for marking.
 Contact here will most affect the coin’s grade.
 Gems and better examples should be clean with minimal contact along this line with marks occurring in the regions outside of this central portion.
 The mid detail areas include the out stretched arm, remaining portions of the gown and sun.
 Some contact here will be acceptable but only major blemishes are grade limiting.
 The field is important as marks within the open areas are highly visible.
 With the Walker, the amount of open field is limited.
 The lettering can take some contact, and should be considered, but generally contact here is not distracting.

 Grading is a non-tangible scale and grading uncirculated examples is not clearly delineated by number of hits or location of these based on the numeric grades.
 The differences can be subtle, with a hit along the thigh perhaps more prominent than a larger one that occurs in the olive branch.
 But, the Walker series is considered an easier coin to grade and the examination of a number of certified examples can be easily performed offering a quick educational base.
 When learning, you should try to look at as many coins in hand as possible.
 You cannot learn to grade from photographs.
 In a nutshell, the severity of contact determines the grade, with MS60 representing full luster having a large number of contact marks, and MS69 representing a pristine example.
 While learning to grade uncirculated coins stick with AU, MS63, MS65, and MS67 levels.
 Each will be visually separate for the grades surrounding it.
 Trying to learn the differences between a nice MS64, and a low end MS65 will slow your progress.

 The circulated grades are more clearly defined as wear progresses in stages.
 Early stages of wear (AU – XF) will maintain original mint luster across the major detail, recesses and fields with just the highest points showing breaks in the luster.
 In the VF – F grades, wear of Liberty gets more extensive obliterating detail on her gown, bust and facial features.
 Generally luster in the fields will fade but will be evident around the lettering and in deeper portions of the design.
 The reverse wears in a similar fashion, lost will be the eagle’s main detail with the breast and legs worn flat.
 Some feather detail will remain, and all lettering will remain.
-In the lower grades (VG – AG) detail will be lost and only the deepest recesses will show soft original lines and modelling.
+In the lower grades (VG – AG) detail will be lost and only the deepest recesses will show soft original lines and modeling.
 Virtually no luster will be evident, if any.
 The date and lettering will remain, but the tops of letter begin to blend with the rim at GOOD and below.
 For collecting purposes don’t buy below VG, and for this series consider only XF or better.

-The Walker Liberty Half is a great series to learn the fundamentals of strike.
+The Walking Liberty Half is a great series to learn the fundamentals of strike.
 While modern mint production offers high production quality with the design and strike is maximized for full detail and mass production.
 This has not always been the case.
 The turn of the twentieth century and the renaissance of coin design had sculptors working with the Mint to produce some of the most spectacular issues in our nation’s history.
 However, the century of innovation that the Mint facilities and engravers herein had made in a virtual trial by error process was lost to the artists that lacked medallic art experience.
 A coin is produced in a press forcing the planchet metals to be pushed into the recesses of a die.
 The depth of this die and the amount of pressure determines the outcome.
 With the Walker, the high points run across the central portion of both obverse and reverse forcing the presses to push metal both up and down simultaneously.
 The result is not always perfection.
 The strike variations are especially evident in uncirculated examples making the series a visual classroom for new collectors.

 The short set dates are all mostly well struck with good detail available in almost every issue.
-The San Francisco infamously used lower pressure to extend die life and thus many of the examples from the West Coast show some weakness, especially the short set key 1941-S. To determine the strength of strike on the obverse examine the hand across the hip, a full strike will show full thumb detail.
+The San Francisco Mint infamously used lower pressure to extend die life and thus many of the examples from the West Coast show some weakness, especially the short set key 1941-S. To determine the strength of strike on the obverse examine the hand across the hip, a full strike will show full thumb detail.
 A weaker impression begins to limit the amount of detail in this high point and along the leg beneath.
 There are uncirculated examples with no hand detail and gown lines.
 In fact, it is common to find a 1941-S in MS63 or MS64 with little to no hand detail.
 These should not be confused with AU graded halves.
 Rotating the coin in the light will show luster across the regions even with the lack of detail.
 It is this strike detail that it may take some effort to flatten the learning curve, but visually inspecting coins in hand will sharpen your eye and quickly enable you to determine the premium quality examples from the average.
 The reverse eagle suffers from a similar malady.
 Feather detail can be lost across the eagle forward leg and high tip of the wing.
 Again, weak strike characteristics should not be considered wear and luster present will be noticeable.
 The grades in gem and better should have good to fully struck devices, but otherwise, strike is a function of eye appeal rather than actual technical grade.

 INHERENT AND CONDITION RARITY